syncfusion-content/xamarin.android-docs/xamarin-android/SfSunburstChart/Getting-Started.md

 # Add and configure the Chart

-The following steps explain on how to create a Chart and configure its elements,
+The following steps explain on how to create a sunburst chart and configure its elements,

 1. Create an instance of SfChart.